Suborbital Rocket | Space Missions | Call for Payloads & Experiments

 PERUN is the ideal choice for suborbital space flights.
-It is a single-stage guided suborbital launch vehicle powered by a hybrid rocket engine, designed to provide high performance at a low cost of operation.
+It is a single-stage, guided suborbital launch vehicle powered by a hybrid rocket engine, designed to deliver high performance at a low cost of operation.

 payload mass